To take the online Orientation Class, see information on the Orientation Class web page.

 The Office of Family Court Services performs child custody mediation, emergency screening, and evaluation services upon court referral.
 See this Flowchart for an overview of custody and visitation events involving Family Court Services.

-Family Court Services offers an Orientation class, "Kids, Court & You," to prepare for child custody mediation and evaluations at no fee.
-See the Orientation class web page for more information and how to sign up.
+Family Court Services offers an Orientation class to prepare for child custody mediation and evaluations at no fee.
+See the Orientation class web page for more information..

-The FCS Office is located at the Family Courthouse at 170 Park Avenue in downtown San Jose.
-See the Family Courthouse page for address, directions, and phone numbers for the Family Courthouse.
-Services are also offered at the South County Courthouse, Sunnyvale Courthouse, and (mediation only) Notre Dame Courthouse.
-Your paperwork will tell you where to go.
+The FCS Office is located at the Family Justice Center Courthouse at 201 N. First Street in downtown San Jose.
+See the Family Justice Center Courthouse page for address, directions, and phone numbers.

 Family Court Services provides a range of programs.
 Click to read more about the FCS programs and services offered.